The areca palm, otherwise known as butterfly palm, golden cane palm, bamboo palm, or its Latin name, Dypsis lutescens, is a native of Madagascar.

 The seeds are viable for propagation, and some birds use them as a food source.

-Seeds can be difficult and time-consuming to use, so they’re not a popular method outside of commercial growers.
+Seeds can be difficult and time-consuming, so they’re not a popular method outside commercial growers.

 Meanwhile, the offshoots may be divided at the root and used to create new plants, but plants experience extreme shock.

 Common Problems With Areca Palm

 While the areca palm tree is a relatively hardy & robust palm species, you may still be facing some of the common problems below.

 Remember to observe and monitor your areca palm closely to identify any signs of problems early on.

 Leaf tip burn is the yellowing or browning of the leaf tips and fronds of the areca palm.
 This can be brought on by cold air, excessive or insufficient water, nutrient-deficient soil, and root problems.

 Indoor areca palms are susceptible to common pests, including spider mites, aphids, scale, mealybugs, and whiteflies, which can cause foliage damage and discoloration.

 Treat any infestation as soon as possible using our guides to get rid of the pests before they spread to other houseplants.